 Priya Rajasethupathy, M.D., Ph.D.

-The ability to faithfully store and retrieve memories is an important adaptive quality that allows humans to reflect on, engage with, and respond to an ever-changing environment.
-Research in the Rajasethupathy lab focuses on observing and manipulating large-scale neural dynamics in real-time in behaving animals, to understand memory processing in the mammalian brain during health and disease.
+The ability to store and retrieve memories is an important adaptive quality that allows humans to reflect on, engage with, and respond to an ever-changing environment.
+The Rajasethupathy lab aims to understand the distributed nature of memories as they form, reorganize, and stabilize across the brain over time.